Your Guide to Profitable Buy-to-Let Investments

 How much deposit is required for a buy-to-let mortgage?

-Buy-to-let mortgages typically require a 25% deposit, although some lenders may accept a slightly lower amount depending on the applicant’s credit profile.
+Buy-to-let mortgages typically require a deposit of around 25%, although some lenders may consider a slightly lower amount depending on the applicant’s financial profile and the property’s rental performance.

 What are rental yields, and how are they calculated?